lorenzialessandro/volleyball-BallTracking/README.md

-# Ball tracking in a Volleyball environment
+# Ball tracking in a Volleyball environment 🏐

 ## Introduction

 This repository contains the code, the final report and the presentation for project of the course "Signal, Image &amp; Video" - MSc in Artificial Intelligence Systems - University of Trento.

-The aim of the project is to achive the ball tracking in a volleyball scenario without the use of state of the art deep learning architectures.
+The aim of the project is to achieve the ball tracking in a volleyball scenario without the use of state of the art deep learning architectures.

 The project is developed by [@lorenzialessandro](https://github.com/lorenzialessandro) and [@LuCazzola](https://github.com/LuCazzola).

 ## Installation and use

+Clone the folder through ``git`` or download (and extract) the ``.zip`` file.
+Then follow these steps:

 1. Install the requirements
 ````
 pip install -r requirements.txt